zavera/Coupon-Study/README.md

 ## Overview

-The goal is to identify differences between customers who accepted coupons and those who did not, utilizing visualizations and probability distributions.
+The goal is to identify attributes that distinguish between customers who accepted coupons and those who did not, utilizing visualizations and probability distributions.
-This analysis aims to determine which factors make a driver more likely to accept a coupon once it is delivered.

 ## Files